StasysSkucas/Breakout-game/README.md

 Resolution = 960x540

 Description: Simple implementation of the Breakout pong game.

-Use A/D or Arrow_Left/Arrow_Right to move and SPACE to launch the ball.
+Controls: Use A/D or Arrow_Left/Arrow_Right to move and SPACE to launch the ball.

 Bricks have 3 damage levels - one broken brick is 100 points!

 You have 3 lives to break them all and win the game.

 Give it a try!

 To run: run python main.py to start the game